PhD, Engineering, University of Calgary

 Recipient of the College of Physical Sciences Award for Excellence in Teaching in 2017.

-- Fluid flow in subsurface complex channels and porous media (Naturally fractured reservoirs & Shales)
+- Fluid flow in complex channels and porous media

-- Mechanics of non-Newtonian fluids (Suspensions, Foams and Nanofluids) in wellbores
+- Mechanics of non-Newtonian fluids (Colloidal suspensions, Foams, Polymer solutions and Nanofluids)

 - Developing FUSim, a Fracture Upscaling Simulator, to predict the flow path of fluids in hydraulically fractured rocks.
 The use of this simulator can reduce the cost up to 20% by giving the best configuration of flow directions.

 Understanding the rheology and dynamics of foam and emulsions

 - Nanofluid suspensions for multiphase transport in annular channels

 Joe re-joined us in April 2017.
 He got his MSc in Reservoir Engineering form the School of Geosciences at the University of Aberdeen in November 2016.
 He previously studied Geophysics at Imperial College London where he discovered his interest in numerical modelling, and his current studies, he is developing models and tools for flow dynamics in hydraulically fractured rocks.
 He won the Best MSc thesis award in 2016.

 Talal re-joined the University of Aberdeen in October 2017 to pursue his PhD on the dynamics of two-phase flow in complex channels.
 In his research project, the aim is to find a flow model for predicting immiscible displacement process in subsurface porous media (e.g. in oil recovery and soil remediation).
 He received his Bachelor's degree from University College London in Civil and Environmental Engineering, and a Master's degree from the University of Aberdeen in Petroleum Engineering.